Virginia Sarpy Peugnet

-Virginia Sarpy Peugnet (July 4, 1827 - August 11, 1917) was one of the three original grand dames of St. Louis, Missouri.
+Virginia Sarpy Peugnet (July 4, 1827 – August 11, 1917) was one of the three original grand dames of St. Louis, Missouri.

 Grand Dames

 The three Grand Dames of St. Louis were Mrs. Scanlan, Mrs. Peter L. Foy, and Mme.
 Armand Peugnet.
 They were invited to act as official hostesses for many noted personages who were entertained by the city.
 They used a white stone mansion on Grand and Lucas Avenues, where Mrs. Scanlan presided for many years with the dignity of a queen.
 The mansion is no longer extant.

 Founding of St. Louis

 Virginia Sarpy Peugnet was descendant of Pierre Laclède and Marie-Thérèse Bourgeois Chouteau.
 Pierre Laclède was born in 1724 and came from Bedous, France, when thirty-one years old, reaching Louisiana in 1755.
-Marie-Thérèse Bourgeois Chouteau, a daughter of a French officer, and a lady-in-waiting from the court of Cadiz, Spain.
+Marie-Thérèse Bourgeois Chouteau, a daughter of a French officer, and a lady-in-waiting from the court of Cádiz, Spain.
 Shortly after the Bourgeois, Nicolas Bourgeois and Marie Joseph Tarare, arrived in New Orleans, where Nicolas Bourgeois' brother had established himself in business, Marie-Thérèse Bourgeois was born, and a few months later the father died.
 When Marie-Thérèse Bourgeois was six years old, her mother, a woman who stood high in the Catholic Church, died, and the child was placed in the Ursuline Convent in New Orleans, where she was reared.

 When very young she was married to René Auguste Chouteau, a New Orleans business man, who was born in Bearne, France, in 1739.
 To them was born a son, Auguste Chouteau, September 17, 1750.
 Her second marriage was with Pierre Laclède, to whom she was evidently deeply attached.
-She was a woman of remarkably strong character and much fortitude, as she underwent great hardships in pioneering with him.
-Marie-Thérèse Bourgeois Chouteau died in St. Louis, on August 14, 1814, at the age of eighty-one years, leaving many, many descendants who have fulfilled the prophecy of Laclède in building one of the finest cities in North America.
+Marie-Thérèse Bourgeois Chouteau died in St. Louis, on August 14, 1814, at the age of eighty-one years, leaving many, many descendants.

 Pierre Laclède was a member of the firm of Maxent, Laclede & Co., of New Orleans.
 He was sent up the Mississippi River to establish a permanent trading post by his firm.
 Laclède, with Chouteau and their four children - and her oldest son, Auguste — left New Orleans in crude boats, on August 3, 1763, and three months later reached Ste.
 Genevieve, Missouri, where there was no building large enough to store the goods brought by them.
 In 1763 the country east of the Mississippi had been ceded to the English.
 The commandant at Fort Chartres, about twenty miles above Ste.
 Genevieve, offered storage room until the English should arrive to take possession.
 This fort had been built by the French in 1720 for defense against the Spaniards.
 It was the best-built fort in North America.
 The offer was accepted by Laclède, and they reached there on November 3, 1763.